 Wearing Invisalign is significantly more comfortable than braces, especially since there are no metal wires or brackets poking into your lips and cheeks.

 Although Invisalign aligners used to cost more than braces, today, most clear aligners cost about the same as—or sometimes even less than—“regular” braces.
 Regardless of your length of orthodontic treatment.
+Your insurance company will also play a role in the total cost.

 Make your inbox smile!